-For years all I knew was Ocean Spray cranberry sauce.
+For years, all I knew was the Ocean Spray variety of this classic dish.
 The elegant way it slid out of the can, accompanied by that distinctive sound….sigh.
-Not I’m not saying that I didn’t enjoy that cranberry sauce; the truth is it’s pretty tasty.
+Not I’m not saying that I didn’t enjoy it; the truth is it’s pretty tasty.

-But once I started making cranberry sauce at home, I never bought another can of cranberry sauce.
+But once I started making cranberry sauce at home, I never bought the canned variety again.
 And although fresh cranberries aren’t available all year long, you can almost always find frozen cranberries.

 Ingredients to make homemade cranberry sauce

-Let’s start by gathering the ingredients we need to make Cranberry Sauce.
-In Chef Speak this is called the Mise en Place which translates into Everything in its Place.
+Let’s start by gathering the ingredients we need to make my homemade Cranberry Sauce recipe.
+In Chef Speak, this is called the Mise en Place, which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.